umbersar/MonkeyInCSharp/README.md

 # MonkeyInCSharp

-My attempt to port the interpreter (https://interpreterbook.com/), which uses Go as the the implementation language, to C#.
+My attempt to port the interpretor from [interpreter book](https://interpreterbook.com/), which uses Go as the the implementation language, to C#.